Camp Trans: History

 Camp Trans was sparked by a 1991 incident, in which Nancy Burkholder was ejected from the festival, after refusing to answer when a woman asked her whether or not she was transgender.
 The MWMF maintained a womyn-born womyn policy since its inception, as evidenced by posters from the first festival in 1975.
-Each year afterwards a group of women, both transgender and cisgender, protested the exclusion of trans women from the event.
+Each year starting in 1993, a group of women, both transgender and cisgender, protested the exclusion of trans women from the event.
 Initially, these protests were small and sometimes carried on inside of the camp.

 A more organized group of transgender women and their allies began camping and holding demonstrations outside the gate.
 After a five-year hiatus, Camp Trans returned in 1999, led by transgender activists Riki Ann Wilchins and Leslie Feinberg, as well as many members of the Boston and Chicago Lesbian Avengers.
 The events of this year drew attention and controversy, culminating in tensions as a small group of transgender activists were admitted into the festival to exchange dialogue with organizers and to negotiate a short-lived compromise allowing only transgender women who had sex reassignment surgery on the festival land.

-In the early 1980s and in 1999, a transgender musician who had transitioned 10 years earlier did perform in MWMF.
+In the early 1980s and in 1999, a transgender musician who had transitioned 10 years earlier performed in MWMF.
 During the 1999's Camp Trans event, a number of transgender women purchased tickets and were admitted to the MWMF.
 A similar claim of victory was published by Camp Trans that year.